IntellectualSites/documentation/plotsquared/index.md

 ## About the plugin

 PlotSquared is a land and world management plugin.
 It includes several highly configurable world generators.
-You can create plots of land in existing worlds using plot clusters, or you can have a full world of plots.​
+You can create plots of land in existing worlds using plot clusters, or you can have a full world of plots.

 **Supported versions:** 1.13 - 1.20

+{% hint style="tip" %}
+[Here](why-plotsquared.md) you can learn more about the advantages of Plotsquared.
+{% endhint %}

 ## Other Links